hamistani606/CPE_301-Final-Project/README.md

 Evaporation Cooling System (Swamp Cooler)

-Description: Designed and implemented an Arduino-based evaporation cooling system that monitors temperature, humidity, and water levels to control a fan motor and vent direction.
+Designed and implemented an Arduino-based evaporation cooling system that monitors temperature, humidity, and water levels to control a fan motor and vent direction.
 The system transitions through different states such as IDLE, RUNNING, ERROR, and DISABLED, based on sensor input.
 Features include:

 Real-time clock integration for tracking motor events and state transitions.
 LCD display for system status updates and alerts.